greenfirn/Dashboard/README.md

 ![Dashboard connect](Screenshot-client-connect-disconnect.png)

-Some portions of this project were developed with assistance from ChatGPT.
+developed with assistance from ChatGPT.